If you want a secure, guaranteed income for your retirement, an annuity might be the way forward.

 Escalating income

-However, you may wish to take your annuity on an ‘escalating income’ basis.
+That’s where escalating annuities come in.
 Here, the income you receive increases annually either by a fixed chosen amount or by measures such as inflation or the retail price index.
-While you may start off with a lower level of income, having it increase over time can help you to future-proof your finances, making sure your payments maintain their real-term value.
+While you may start off with a lower income level, having it increase over time can help you future-proof your finances, making sure your payments maintain their real-term value.

 Our team of independent financial advisers can explain all your options and provide a tailored recommendation to make sure your pension is in the best possible position to meet your needs and retirement goals.
 So, why not get in touch?